art-framework/core/docs/admin/syntax/actions.md

 ### Separate Requirements

+!!! important
-> Actions always use the requirements that are directly above them, respecting the [shared context rule](#shared-action-context).
+    Actions always use the requirements that are directly above them, respecting the [shared context rule](#shared-action-context).

 ```yaml
 art: